aditiintechk/color-scheme-generator/README.md

 ## Features

-- Generate color schemes by selecting a color to see how they work together, powered by the Color API.
+- **Generate color schemes** by selecting a color to see how they work together, powered by the **Color API**.
-- Fine-tune your color scheme by adjusting parameters such as hue, saturation, and brightness.
+- **Fine-tune** your color scheme by adjusting parameters such as hue, saturation, and brightness.
-- Visualize how your color scheme might look in a sample UI layout to better assess its overall aesthetic.
+- **Visualize** how your color scheme might look in a sample UI layout to better assess its overall aesthetic.
-- Copy your color schemes in various formats (HEX, RGB, HSL) for easy integration into your projects.
+- **Copy your color schemes to clipboard** in HEX for easy integration into your projects.

 ## Usage